TalTech-HPC-Centre/taltech-hpc-docs/docs/software/jupyter.md

     jupyter nbconvert --to notebook --inplace --execute mynotebook.ipynb -ExecutePreprocessor.timeout=None
     ```

-    you can also create a PDF from the notebook, by running
+    You can also create a PDF from the notebook by running

     ```bash
     jupyter nbconvert --to PDF --execute mynotebook.ipynb -ExecutePreprocessor.timeout=None